What Is DNS over HTTPS (DoH)?

 Marketing teams sometimes worry that encrypted DNS blocks legitimate filtering.
 Schools and offices that relied on DNS blocklists may need explicit policies or resolver contracts that still apply filtering while using TLS.
 That is an IT governance topic more than a PPC toggle.

-From a ad fraud perspective, DoH does not make a bot human.
+From an ad fraud perspective, DoH does not make a bot human.
 Click quality still depends on IP reputation, device integrity, rate patterns, and conversion data.
 Attackers already control resolvers or bypass DNS.
 Honest users adopt DoH for privacy on coffee-shop Wi-Fi.
-Products should score risk without punishing every encrypted DNS user.
+Soft context: site bot detection should score risk without punishing every encrypted DNS user.
+Related: ISP roles and proxy chains.

 Abisola